solosoyfranco/Fedora/README.md

-# Fedora Workstation
+# Fedora Workstation - Post Install script
-Welcome to my personal Fedora post installation guide.
-In this particular document, I try to describe most of steps I do after a clean install of this awesome Linux distribution.
+Welcome to my personal Fedora installation script.
+In this particular document, I try to install most of the software I do use after a clean install of this awesome Linux distribution.
 Ideas and suggestions were collected from different sources and also from personal experience.